 The Operational Safety and Health Administration (OSHA) offers guidelines for the safe operation of gantry cranes.
 The American Society of Mechanical Engineers (ASME) provides guidelines for building gantry cranes, as does the American Welding Association (AWS).
 All cranes must comply with these standards.

 When you work with a reputable crane supplier, you can trust your gantry crane design meets all regulations to keep your workplace OSHA compliant and your employees safe.
 All gantry cranes manufactured or sold by American Crane follow the requirements set forth by these organizations.
-We also adhere to the stringent quality requirements and standards of the Association of America (CMAA) in duty classes A through F. We factory test all of our gantry cranes before we ship to the customer.
+We also adhere to the stringent quality requirements and standards of the Crane Manufacturers Association of America (CMAA) in duty classes A through F. We factory test all of our gantry cranes before we ship to the customer.